luebken/crossplane/docs/getting-started-step-by-step/01-setup.md

 The goal in this part is to install the Crossplane Runtime and necessary tooling to get started:

-* A) Create a local Kubernetes cluster
+* A) Access a Kubernetes cluster
 * B) Install the Crossplane CLI
 * C) Install Crossplane Runtime

 <details><summary>Prerequisites</summary>

 You should bring basic Kubernetes and cloud provider knwowlege as we will use Crossplane to connect both.
 Also please make sure you have [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) and [Helm](https://helm.sh/docs/intro/install/) installed.
+If you don't have access to a Kubernetes cluster we recommend [kind](https://kind.sigs.k8s.io/docs/user/quick-start#installation) for setting up a local cluster.
 </details>

-## A) Create a local Kubernetes cluster
+## A) Access a Kubernetes cluster

-Our first step is to create a local Kubernetes cluster with kind:
+Crossplane runs on any Kubernetes cluster you'd like.
+If you do not have one handy, feel free to create a local cluster:

 ### Run:
 ```bash